 It is the acrid smell that you get from the smoke when you burn cooking oil in a pan (as that is acrolein).
 A very small amount would be easily detectable in ecig vapour.
 This is why you do not continue as soon as a dry vape is experienced, as the next draw will be burnt, and a burnt taste equals smoke, and smoke equals toxic materials.

 There is an interesting feature of laboratory tests of e-cigarettes where the protocols used were faulty in some way, since smoke is an inevitable result of faulty vaping protocols.
 A human user would not be able to inhale such materials, but a test rig cannot tell the difference between perfectly moist vapour and hot, dry, toxic smoke.
-For example, many lab tests that provided photos of the test rig show the e-cigarette operated inverted (upside down), in which position it is almost guaranteed to dry out and burn up (as an e-cigarette is a gravity-fed liquid-cooled heating device, much like your electric kettle - and they don't work upside down).
+For example, many lab tests that provided photos of the test rig show the e-cigarette operated inverted (upside down) or at an angle with the tip high, in which position it is almost guaranteed to dry out and burn up (as an e-cigarette is a gravity-fed liquid-cooled heating device, much like your electric kettle - and they don't work upside down).
 Lab tests of this kind would be very likely to produce anomalous results, as the protocols are critical (angle of operation, puff length, inter-puff interval duration, max # of puffs, puff volume, etc etc) and are radically different from tobacco cigarette testing protocols.
 Detection of acrolein would be a typical example of a faulty lab test such as this.

 Is acrolein the biggest issue anyway?